kousik-kr/Wide-Path/GUI_REDESIGN_SUMMARY.md

 ## 🎯 Conclusion

-**Wide-Path Pro** transforms a pathfinding application into a **world-class visualization platform** that rivals commercial software.
+**FlexRoute Pro** transforms a pathfinding application into a **world-class visualization platform** that rivals commercial software.
 Every interaction has been carefully crafted, every animation tuned for smoothness, and every feature designed for productivity.

 ### **Key Achievements**
 ✅ **Enterprise-grade UI/UX**